Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 You can contact MedicareInsurance.com today to learn more about your Medicare plan options and what may or may not be covered in certain healthcare scenarios.

 If you develop a medical condition that requires frequent or constant at-home healthcare, this can be time consuming and expensive.
-Often, the responsibility of becoming a caregiver for a mother, father, or parent can fall to an adult child, leaving many to wonder “does Medicare pay for family caregivers?”
+Often, the responsibility of becoming a caregiver for a mother, father, or parent can fall to an adult child, leaving many to wonder “does Medicare pay for family members to be a caregiver?”

 Unfortunately, Medicare is not responsible for covering the expenses of medical or custodial care provided by family members.
 However, on occasion, Original Medicare (Parts A and B) may cover at-home healthcare provided by skilled nursing professionals.